j-yan783/j-yan_math.github.io/README.md

 ## Research

-My main interests are geometric analysis and PDEs.
-More concretely, my current research focuses on the geometry and topology of the Landau-Ginzburg (LG) models, gluing formula of global spectral invariants and comparison geometry of hypersurfaces.
-See my [Research Statement](Research_Statement .pdf) for more details.
+My main research interests are in geometric analysis, quantum field theory, and partial differential equations.
+In particular, I am currently studying the geometry and topology of holomorphic field theories, gluing formulas for global spectral invariants, and the comparison geometry of hypersurfaces.
+For more details, please see my [Research Statement](Research_Statement .pdf).

 ### Publications and Preprints
 #### Accepted or published